 Is it its or it’s?

-This causes much confusion, even among some top writers.
+This causes much confusion, among even some top writers.

-it’s – this can mean only two things: ‘it is’ and ‘it has’
+This can mean only two things: ‘it is’ and ‘it has’

 - It’s twenty-five to three.
 It’s been raining.